lukas-w/font-logos/README.md

 | Ubuntu       | `fl-ubuntu[-inverse]`    | `<span class="fl-ubuntu"></span>`

 ## Dependencies ##
-This project uses [fontcustom](//fontcustom.github.io/fontcustom/) to compile vectors into fonts.
+* This project uses [fontcustom](//fontcustom.github.io/fontcustom/) to compile vectors into fonts.
+* [wkhtmltopdf](http://wkhtmltopdf.org/) is used to generate this readme's preview image.

 ## Compilation of the vectors ##